OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/05-game-playing.md

 The most straightforward approach to controlling the amount of search is to set a fixed depth limit, so that the cutoff test succeeds for all nodes at or below depth d.
 The depth is chosen so that the amount of time used will not exceed what the rules of the game allow.
 A slightly more robust approach is to apply **iterative deepening**.
 When time runs out, the program returns the move selected by the deepest completed search.
-When cutting off search, the evaluation function should only be applied to positions that are quiescent, that is, unlikely to exhibit wild swings in value in the near future.
+When cutting off search, the evaluation function should only be applied to positions that are **quiescent**, that is, unlikely to exhibit wild swings in value in the near future.

 ## 5.4 Alpha-beta pruning